sammyf/Autobooga/README.md

 code (the Searx search) is heavily based off Megasearch's code.

 ### What's new :
-* Reading text and PDF files
+* Reading text and PDF files.
+You *MUST* install PyPDF2 with `pip install PyPDF2` or `pip install -r requirements.txt`
 * Fixed a problem with the setting not being saved correctly
 * Incorrect or absent settings will not lead to a crash anymore.